 Maine Sea Grant – NOAA Fisheries Undergraduate Internships in Sea-run Fish Research

-Summer 2020 – Paid Internships
+Summer 2022 – Paid Internships

-To be eligible for this program you MUST be enrolled or accepted in a degree-granting or certificate program from an accredited institution AND enrolled at least half time (6 credits or more) in the Fall 2020 semester.
+To be eligible for this program you MUST be enrolled or accepted in a degree-granting or certificate program from an accredited institution AND enrolled at least half time (6 credits or more) in the Fall 2022 semester.

 - a resume (including names and contact information for 3 references)

-- a copy of your unofficial transcript
+- a copy of your most recent unofficial transcript(s)

 Please contact Justin Stevens with any questions.